Landscape Architecture: BLA

 Students must complete a travel study component.
 The student may choose to go on a faculty-sponsored field study, a traditional study abroad experience in an accredited program, or choose an individual travel option.

 - Study Abroad: For the study abroad, the department currently has a cooperative agreement with the University of Ljubljana, Slovenia, where students can study for a semester.
-However, other locations are also available.
+However, other locations are also available but are subject to faculty approval.

 Professional Organizations, Honor Societies, and Clubs